 La perspective intersectionnelle permet de mieux comprendre les expériences vécues des adultes diabétiques puisqu’elle exige de prendre en considération les diverses identités et situations socioéconomiques des personnes.
 Celles qui subissent la discrimination, notamment les femmes, les personnes âgées et les personnes racialisées, peuvent aussi subir les effets cumulatifs de la marginalisation multiple; de ce fait, elles doivent s’investir davantage dans les facteurs qui contribuent à leur résilience.
 Les besoins variés des divers individus devraient être pris en considération lors des soins courants en diabète.

 ).
 Nearly 350 people are newly diagnosed every day, a number unevenly distributed across sex, race and ethnicity and age.
-There are slightly more males with diabetes in Canada than females (9.4% vs 8.1%, not distinguished by diabetes type).
-Resilience has been cited as integral to positive self-management, including better glucose control and lower mortality rates for those with either type 1 or type 2 diabetes (
+There are slightly more males than females with diabetes in Canada (9.4% vs 8.1%, not distinguished by diabetes type).
+Resilience has been cited as integral to positive self-management, including better glucose management and lower mortality rates for those with either type 1 or type 2 diabetes (

 ), although many of these studies have given little consideration to exploring or reporting gender differences in resilience.
 Studies have shown that women with type 2 diabetes present differently and assess interactions with their health-care teams more positively than men (